lucasnevespereira/go-gituser/MACOS_PATH.md

 nano ~/.bash_profile
 ```

-Add the following to this file
+Add the path of your project and the path of your `data/config.json`

 ```
 # GitUser program